rguske/rguske.github.io/post/deploy-tanzu-packages-from-a-private-registry/index.md

   prometheus.tanzu.vmware.com    prometheus    A time series database for your metrics                                                                     2.27.0+vmware.1-tkg.1
 ```

-## Deploy Package Cert-Manager
+## Deploy the Tanzu Package Cert-Manager

 Now that we have our private repository configured, let's try deploying a first Tanzu Package to our Kubernetes cluster.
+The cert-manager supports you to e.g. have self-signed certificates generated for further Tanzu Packages installations as well as to be kind of an issuer of your own provided certificates.

 ```shell
 # list cert-manager package availability